millakortelainen/horseAlgorithm/documentation/week-reports/week.report-5.md

 # Week 5 report
 ## What have you done this week?

-I have done the peroformance tests for the Gale Shapely algorithm and continued writung the documentation of the project.
+I have done the peroformance tests for the Gale-Shapely algorithm and continued writing the documentation of the project.

 ## How has the project progressed?

 The project itself didin't really progressed this week and I'm quite unhappy about it.
+Although the tests and documentation are now in pretty good shape in my opinion.

 ## What did you learn this week / today?